MichalPokojny/CI_project_4_travel_blog/README.md

 ### Project Goal

-* The goal of this project is to provide a platform for users that can discover and share information of their visited travel destinations, activities and tips.
+* The goal of this project is to provide a platform for users where they can discover and share information about their travel destinations, activities, and tips.
 <br><br>

 ### User stories